Adam Neumann, the eccentric founder of WeWork who managed to raise $1 billion for his new project – 08/19/2022

 This was followed by Neumann’s resignation as the company’s chief executive.
 He was sued in court by investors.

-But he ended up exonerated and with the US$ 1 billion obtained from the sale of his stakes, US$ 185 million was added to continue as a director of the company he founded.
+But he ended up acquitted and with the US$ 1 billion obtained from the sale of his stakes, US$ 185 million was added to continue as a director of the company he founded.

 When WeWork finally went public, its market value had already dropped to $9 billion and today it stands at just $4.1 billion.